-Proteon provides its Proteon platform and additional services under the General Terms and Conditions set out below.
-We recommend that you read the General Terms and Conditions carefully and save them so you can review them at a later stage
+Proteon provides its Proteon and Firelay platforms and additional services under the terms and conditions set out below.
+We recommend that you read the terms and conditions carefully and save them so you can review them at a later stage.

-The Terms and Conditions apply to both business customers and consumers, and in some cases, different terms and conditions apply to consumers than to businesses – this is clearly stated in the General Terms and Conditions.
+The terms and conditions apply to both business customers and consumers, and in some cases, different terms and conditions apply to consumers than to businesses – these differences are clearly stated in these terms of service.

 Please feel free to contact us at any time if you have any questions.
 Our contact details are listed at the bottom of this document.